alexeygrigorev/mlwiki.org/index.php/Semi-Structured_Data_Model.md

 ---
-title: "Semi-Structured Data Model"
 layout: default
 permalink: /index.php/Semi-Structured_Data_Model
+tags:
+- data-models
+- xml
+title: Semi-Structured Data Model
 ---

-# Semi-Structured Data Model

 ## Semi-Structured [Data Model](Data_Model)
 This is a [Data Model](Data_Model) that is based on [Graphs](Graphs)
 - for representing both regular and irregular data